It started as a joke.

 I got five uniform shirts

-and five pair of jeans.
+and five pairs of jeans.

 We can wash mine at home.